hydren-crypto/stampchain/docs/src20.md

 ## Compression

 Compression and data serialization is supported in SRC-20 transactions.
 Previously SRC-20 was a JSON Strings encoded in BASE64 inside of a Counterparty issuance transaction.
 In some cases the json string was serialized and compression was utilized to minimize the size of the corresponding transaction.
 This is an important factor when indexing and validating prior SRC-20 transactions within Counterparty transactions, and will continue to be supported in current version SRC-20 transactions.
 However given the construction of the JSON string without spaces, and the fact that we are no longer encoding in BASE64 the transactißon size benefits are minimal.
+This must be taken into consideration when parsing for transactions on chain.

 An example of the serialization and compression: